japfohl/033023-LTHC-LAL/README.md

 As we dive into implementing the app, we'll work in a series of Git branches that will build on each other, starting with the branch `step-0`.
 After each step is complete, we'll jump to the next step (`step-n`) until the example app is complete.

+## What is a Single Page Application (SPA)?

+- A single page application is a website or web application that dynamically rewrites a current web page with new data from the web server, instead of the default method of a web browser loading entire new pages.
+- SPAs load "once" and then do all the work in the browsers JavaScript virtual machine, leveraging the DOM and Browser APIs.
+- SPAs abstract the traditional DOM and Browser APIs and enable ways of thinking about a page or set of pages using other models.
+Some ways of describing this models is using a declarative rendering model.
+AKA: declare the shape of the page based on some data and a mix of JS and HTML and then let the framework take care of the actual business of generating and managing the elements on the page.
+- SPAs enable more robust unit level testing of an individual part of a page and _can_ increase developer confidence in how their applicaiton behaves.
+- SPAs enable component based design.
+This means a page can be broken down into individual parts and each can be developed in isolation of the others using a well defined API. (see example component breakdown)

+**Note:** The example app we're demoing today isn't a perfect example of something that I would use an SPA for.
+Typically we'd leverage an SPA for something "larger" with more complex requirements.

 ## Example App Requirements

 1. App should display a list of TODOs